50652236171_6c20e8bd4b_k.jpg

 The Twin Churches

-Amongst the best attractions to see at Piazza Del Popolo roma are the Twin Churches.
-Located in the northern size of this public square are the Gemelli churches or twin churches, which divide the three roads of Via Ripetta, Via del Corso and Via del Babuino.
-While they are named as twin churches, these structures are not identical, but quite similar to look at, and act as a beautiful entrance to the city.
+Among the top attractions to visit at Piazza Del Popolo in Rome, the Twin Churches stand out.
+Situated on the northern side of this public square, the Gemelli churches, also known as twin churches, mark the division of three roads: Via Ripetta, Via del Corso, and Via del Babuino.
+Though they are called twin churches, these buildings are not completely identical but share a striking resemblance, serving as a stunning gateway to the city.

 Via Margutta